-The Furniture Collection is the most historically significant of Grand Rapids Public Museum’s Collection.
+The Furniture Collection is one of the Grand Rapids Public Museum’s most historically significant collections.
 Composed of approximately 2,000 pieces of furniture, mostly manufactured in Grand Rapids in the nineteenth and twentieth centuries, this collection is internationally recognized for its scope and completeness.

 Over 400 companies are represented within the collection, including early cabinetmakers like William “Deacon” Haldane, large Victorian-era firms like Berkey & Gay and Nelson & Matter, huge producers like the Michigan Chair Company and Imperial Furniture Company, well known residential companies like Kindel and Baker Furniture, as well as the office furniture and fixed seating concerns that changed the industry during the twentieth century like Steelcase, Herman Miller, and the Irwin Seating Company.